 The importance of the crosses beyond the crucifixion

 I see the paradox of the importance of bearing the cross in this situation and am reminded that Jesus suffered much more than the horrific physical torture we see in the crucifixion.

 The loneliness, humiliation, and temptation to doubt (He completely trusted and knew perfectly what he was doing, but he was still tempted as the rest of us).

-On top of all of this, He had to watch His mother watch His suffering, which He knew very well was as great as His own.
+On top of all of this, He had to watch His loving, sensitive mother watch him suffer, which He knew very well was as great as His own.
 It’s why the intercession of Mary is so important.
 She, like Jesus, has great compassion for us because she, like Christ, understands through experience.
 This is also why the intercession of specifically Our Lady of Sorrows is so powerful, and we should reflect on her this week as well.
 I could go on about her, but that will have to be another blog post sometime. *Another Fr.
 Chad Ripperger talk I really enjoyed on Our Lady of Sorrows here.
 I have written about his website and sermons here.
 I have reflected on devotion to Our Lady of Sorrows here.

 We still see Him suffer in other ways all around us

 What I am especially reminded of this week is that he still suffers.
 He is still present here with us and he is still ignored, humiliated, ridiculed, denied.
 He is still present among us and He still thirsts.
 Blatant examples are all those who do not believe in Him, or indifferent to His words and teachings.
 Less obvious are all those sitting in church Sunday after Sunday.
 Those going through the motions.
 Saying the prayers, and yet their hearts are distracted.
 They are not with Him as he suffers in front of them in the Holy Sacrifice of the Mass.